collier-jo/bank_tech_test/jasmine-standalone-3.5.0/README.md

 |      | .withdrawal (amount, date = Date.now())
 |      | .print()

+### User Stories

+AS A bank customer,
+SO THAT to track of my money
+I NEED to have a bank balance

+AS A bank customer,
+SO THAT I can store
+I NEED to be able to despoit cash

+AS A bank customer,
+SO THAT I can use my money
+I NEED to be able to withdraw my cash

+AS A tax auditor
+SO THAT I can track peoples finances
+I NEED to have an accurate record of a bank customers despoits

+AS A tax auditor
+SO THAT I can track peoples finances
+I NEED to have an accurate record of a bank customers withdrawals

 ## Install instructions
 This code is ready to use.
 Please fork and clone to your own GitHub to start.